 Individual countries must also be examined.
 In Argentina, questions about high inflation and large borrowing associated with the gradual pace of fiscal adjustment heightened the risk that the government would face difficulties in rolling over maturing debt, forcing it to seek an IMF programme.
 In Turkey, unorthodox monetary policies and high credit expansion, as well as political uncertainty, have given rise to a large current account deficit, and exacerbated longstanding concerns about policy credibility.
 In Brazil, markets are encumbered by unresolved questions over high debt and its sustainability on top of political uncertainties.
 South Africa has been hit by slow growth and political turmoil earlier this year.

 In contrast, Asian and central European emerging market currencies and interest rates generally have performed far better.
 So have Mexican markets, despite the uncertainties associated with US trade policies and North American Free Trade Agreement negotiations.
 These countries generally have better than average fiscal positions, as well as current account positions largely covered by FDI inflows, and often ample reserve buffers.

 Markets are following a differentiated approach over emerging markets.
-Foreign developments will clearly impact the US outlook and global and US financial stability.
+Foreign developments, including in emerging markets, will clearly impact the US outlook and global and US financial stability.
 The Fed needs to take these firmly into account.
-But in weighing up the solid US recovery, current financial market conditions, and its next interest rate moves, the Fed should stick to its current course.
+But in weighing up the solid US recovery, financial markets, and its next interest rate moves, the Fed should stick to its current course.